LGBTQ culture in Houston: Culture

 In previous eras, gay people in the area attended gay rock and roll clubs.
 By 1980, gay Houstonians were still going to disco clubs, while among straight people disco was a fad.

 Charles Armstrong owns four gay clubs in Houston, with two of them being South Beach and Montrose Mining Company; Mandy Oaklander of the Houston Press wrote in 2011 that Armstrong's clubs were "the most successful clubs in Houston's gay scene".

 In 2002 Jeremy Quittner of The Advocate wrote that "it would seem" one could be prevented from being in the "superelite" of Houston for being homosexual; he stated this in reference to Michael J. Kopper, the chief assistant of Enron CFO Andrew Fastow.

 The Gay Men's Chorus of Houston is the premier predominately gay male chorus in the Houston metro.
 The men's chorus was founded in 1979 and has a predominately lesbian counterpart known as the Bayou City Women's Chorus.
 The women's chorus was established in 2005.

 "Out at the Rodeo" week is held annually at the Houston Livestock Show and Rodeo in March.
 During this week, there are several events acknowledging and celebrating the LGBT community in conjunction with the festival.

 The Houston Gay Pride Parade is the largest pride parade in Texas.
 Pride Houston (parade organizers) has been able to attract approximately 200,000 spectators from Houston and beyond for the annual June event.
 For the first time since its inception, the parade has moved from Montrose to Downtown Houston for 2015.
 The reason cited for the move is that downtown has the space and resources to improve the quality and size of the event.

 Houston's annual Gay and Lesbian Film Festival is organized by Qfest.
 Qfest was founded in 1996 and sponsors several events throughout the year.

 Revelry is the premiere annual circuit party in Houston.
 The event has been growing in popularity and notoriety since 2016.

 Orgullo Houston is a non-profit organization that seek out, recognize and celebrate the contributions that Latinos and Latinas make to the LGBT community.
 In 2016, the organization held Houston's first LGBT event with an emphasis on Latinx people and culture.
 The organization holds annual events.

 Houston Splash is a black LGBT pride event that attracts a few thousand attendees.
-It is the oldest black LGBT pride event in Texas beginning in 1995 and is held every early May.
+It is the oldest black LGBT pride event in Texas beginning in 1988 (rebranded and trademarked in 1995) and is held every early first week of May.
 It is the largest event of its kind in the Gulf Coast Region with a five-day span of activities celebrating the black LGBT community.

 The epicenter of Houston's gay community and nightlife is the Montrose district.